thekingdomofwool1/GCP-Terraform-Terraria-Server-/README.md

 ### Mono Compatibility Issues

+The following paragraph was added by Claude when I ran into some "Your mono runtime and class libraries are out of sync" errors.
+I simply let the robot solve this problem :) and its methodology is outlined below.
+Perhaps there was or is a better way to handle this; in which case, I'm all ears (or eyes).

-The Terraria server sometimes includes its own .NET library files (DLLs) that can conflict with the system's Mono installation.
+The Terraria server includes its own .NET library files (DLLs) that can conflict with the system's Mono installation.
 The startup script automatically handles this by:

 1. Detecting and renaming any conflicting DLLs (like System.dll, mscorlib.dll)
 2. Forcing the server to use the system's Mono runtime libraries instead